-Keep in mind that Chase will not approve you for any new cards if you’ve applied for more than 5 cards in the last 24 months.
+Keep in mind that Chase will not approve you for any new cards if you’ve been approved for more than 5 cards in the last 24 months.
 They also have limited me, thus far, to three total cards (I also hold Chase Sapphire Preferred), so this may not be the ticket for me.

-Step 2: Recruit Your Spouse
+3. Recruit Your Spouse

-Step 3: Use Another Airline Until Points are Accumulated
+4. Use Another Airline Until Points are Accumulated

 You could potentially switch to another airline by signing up for one of their cards (beware the Chase 5/24 rule, however) until you have more points.

-Step 4: Start Over Again in 24 Months
+5. Start Over Again in 24 Months

 You can re-earn the credit card bonuses from Chase 24 months after first earning them.
-If you are rotating between spouses, after their Pass expires in two years — or you run out of Southwest points — you can re-apply and re-earn those 150,000-200,000 points and the accompanying Southwest Companion Pass.
+If you are rotating between spouses, after their pass expires in two years — or you run out of Southwest points — you can re-apply and re-earn those 150,000-200,000 points and the accompanying Southwest Companion Pass.